BioJulia/IntervalTrees.jl/README.md

 ## Algorithms

 Multiple data structures are refered to as "interval trees".
-What's implemented here is the data structure described in the Cormen, et al "Algorithms" book, or what's refered to as an [augmented tree](http://en.wikipedia.org/wiki/Interval_tree#Augmented_tree) in the wikipedia article.
-This sort of data structure is just an balanced serach tree augmented with a field to keep track of the maximum interval end point in that nodes subtree.
+What's implemented here is the data structure described in the [Cormen, et al. "Algorithms" book](https://en.wikipedia.org/wiki/Introduction_to_Algorithms), or what's refered to as an [augmented tree](http://en.wikipedia.org/wiki/Interval_tree#Augmented_tree) in the wikipedia article.
+This sort of data structure is just an balanced search tree augmented with a field to keep track of the maximum interval end point in that node's subtree.

 Many operations over two or more sets of intervals can be most efficiently implemented by jointly iterating over the sets in order.
 For example, finding all the intersecting intervals in two sets S and T can be implemented similarly to the merge function in mergesort in O(n+m) time.

-Thus a general purpose-data structure should be optimized for fast in-order iteration while efficiently supporting other operations like insertion, deletion, and single intersection tests.
+Thus a general purpose data structure should be optimized for fast in-order iteration while efficiently supporting other operations like insertion, deletion, and single intersection tests.
 A B+-tree is nicely suited to the task.
-Since all the intervals and values are stored in contiguous memory in the leaf nodes, and the leaf-nodes augmented with sibling pointers, in-order traversal is exceedingly efficient compared to other balanced search trees, while other operations are comparable in performance.
+Since all the intervals and values are stored in contiguous memory in the leaf nodes, and the leaf nodes augmented with sibling pointers, in-order traversal is exceedingly efficient compared to other balanced search trees, while other operations are comparable in performance.